 A contract of employment is a legal agreement between the employer and the employee.
 Its terms cannot lawfully be changed by the employer without agreement from the employee (either individually or through a recognised trade union).

 Depending on the extent and likely impact of the proposed changes, your employer should meet with affected employees, or the union where one is recognised, and explain their case for making the proposed change.
-Employees must be given time to consider the proposal as well as to suggest alternative ways of achieving the same result (for example if cost-saving is the aim, different cost-saving ideas).
+Employees should be given time to consider the proposal as well as to suggest alternative ways of achieving the same result (for example if cost-saving is the aim, different cost-saving ideas).

 Where the change involves removing a benefit, an employment tribunal is more likely to think your employer has acted fairly if it has offered something in return for the change, such as financial compensation, and given enough advance notice before the change takes effect so that employees can plan ahead.

 An employee can decide to accept a change, and many terms of the contract are, of course, varied from time to time by mutual consent, for example a pay increase

 Your employer must behave reasonably when making changes to your contract terms, and must not leave an employee unable to perform the contract – for example, requiring an employee to relocate at extremely short notice with no payment of expenses.

 Where changes are made to your contract, employers must give you written notification of the change within four weeks.